snubwoody/wakunguma.com/src/pages/blog/variadic-generics.md

 ```

 ### Explicit vs implicit heterogeneity

+### Variadic tuples
+Another feature that might be needed is variadic tuples.

 ## Other languages
 Variadics is a pretty popular feature, most languages have variadic functions.
 However,